MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 - User-agent tag – Built-in user agent tag, for example, all activities from outdated operating systems or outdated browsers.

 >[!NOTE]
->Defender for Cloud Apps considers *outdated* as two major versions are older than the current version.
+>Defender for Cloud Apps considers *outdated* as two major versions older than the current version.
 For example, if the current version of Edge is 90, then version 88 and earlier are outdated.

 <!--
 >[!NOTE]